-The Moms’ Stairway in New Central Library honours moms everywhere.
+The Moms’ Stairway in Central Library honours moms everywhere.
 Eveline Wheatley Goodall, the donor who named this special spot, shares the story behind the name below.

 There was no library in the small Alberta town where I grew up — a fact that seems shocking to me now.
 What is even more shocking is that there was no library in the school.
 There was a room in the school called the library, but it held typewriters.
 This was post World War II, in a relatively affluent town.

 What I did have in those early years of my life was what my mother called the blanket cupboard.
 Located in our house on the landing of a stairwell, it was child-sized.
 I remember being lifted into it to retrieve some stored item too difficult for my mother to reach.
 It also contained books.
 Once I eagerly learned to read, it was a wellspring of stories.
 When I finished one book I would simply hand it to my mother and she would reach another from the blanket cupboard.

 What did I read?
 The Bobbsey Twins; all the Anne books by Lucy Maud Montgomery; Robert Louis Stevenson’s Treasure Island and Kidnapped.
 The Hardy Boys and Nancy Drew series likely started me on my life of paying attention and figuring things out.
 There were many others with titles now forgotten.
 A travel book, by a writer who swam the Dardanelles and climbed the Matterhorn, most likely started me on my life as a traveller.

 When I was about ten and in Grade 4, a miracle happened.
 One of the service clubs in town started a library!
 Using a basement room in one of the medical clinics, they simply asked the townsfolk for any books they could donate.
 (No magazines and no Reader’s Digest condensed books.)
 The library, open Thursday nights and Sunday afternoons, had one full wall of children’s books and three walls of adult books.